ontopic-vkg/destination-tutorial/README.md

 docker-compose pull && docker-compose up
 ```

 This command starts and initialises the database.
-Once the database is ready, it also launches the SPARQL endpoint of Ontop at http://localhost:8080 .
+Once the database is ready, it launches the SPARQL endpoint of Ontop at http://localhost:8080 .

 For this tutorial, we assume that the ports 7777 (used for database) and 8080 (used by Ontop) are free.
 If you need to use different ports, please edit the file `.env`.